Patentability requires that a patent is novel, inventive and useful at the priority date, which is the effective filing date.

 In this instance, we cannot assume that this reliance is relevant since the public learn about the exhibition approval long after it has issued, so long as it is before the patent wrapper itself is open for inspection.

-3.A third aim is to provide the Commissioner with the tools to determine whether a prior art publication is indeed at a scientific or recognized exhibition or not.
-For such a consideration, the Deputy Commissioner does not consider that prior notice makes much difference.
+3.A third aim might be to provide the Commissioner with the tools to determine whether a prior art publication is indeed at a scientific or recognized exhibition or not.
+For such an aim, the Deputy Commissioner does not consider that prior notice makes much difference.
 The onus is on the patentee to convince the Commissioner, who is not required to make investigations.
 So in cases where the Applicant is unable to convince the Commissioner that the exhibition should not be novelty destroying, his request will be refused.
 From here it is clear that any evidentiary problems will work against the Applicant and we therefore return to the first suggestion that the purpose is to protect the Applicant.

 This is not the first time that the Court of the Patent Office has considered this issue.
 In re IL 68447 to Byong Wha Suh (published on 29 February 1984), the Commissioner was petitioned to extend the Section 6 time-frame.
 After considering the European Patent Law, the Commissioner reasoned that one could indeed extend the deadline for informing the ILPO and reasoned as follows: